EdJoPaTo/website-stalker-example/sites/org-telegram-core-bots.md

 Telegram bots have a
 [deep linking](https://en.wikipedia.org/wiki/Deep_linking)
 mechanism, that allows for passing additional parameters to the bot on startup.
-It could be a command that launches the bot — or an auth token to connect the user's Telegram account to their account on some external service.
+It could be a command that launches the bot — or an authentication token to connect the user's Telegram account to their account on some external service.

 Each bot has a link that opens a conversation with it in Telegram — https://t.me/&lt;bot username&gt;